aws-solutions-library-samples/aws-insurancelake-etl/resources/developer_guide.md

 ### Unit Testing

-The Python CDK unit tests use pytest, which will be installed as part of the solution requirements.
+The Python CDK unit tests use [pytest](https://docs.pytest.org/), which will be installed as part of the solution requirements.
-The pySpark Glue Job and Python Lambda function unit tests are still under development.

 Run tests with the following command (`--cov` will include a code coverage report):
 ```bash